 Wow, the weekly follow-up emails that Laura sends to the group to connect us with resource pages on the SBFC website that are related to the topics we discuss, like technology use, social media, etc., are very helpful and interesting.
 Thanks very much!

 - Caring Grandfather

-Through our SBFC patent focus groups and survey, we kept hearing a consistent message -- parents in our community want a way to connect with other parents, and to share their authentic parenting challenges in a supportive, confidential, and non-judgmental environment.
-In June 2017, I approached Beach Cities Health District for the space and promotional support (a huge help), and Thelma McMillen Center to provide the group moderator (the key component).
-Both organizations were all in, and the Families Connected Parent Chat was launched in mid September, 2017.
+Through our SBFC patent focus groups and survey, we kept hearing a consistent message -- parents in our community want a way to connect with other parents and to share their authentic parenting challenges in a supportive, confidential, and non-judgmental environment.
+In June 2017, I approached Beach Cities Health District for the space and promotional support, and Dr. Moe Gelbart of the Thelma McMillen Center to act as the group’s professional moderator.

-Every Monday morning at 10, I look forward to drinking coffee (thank you, BCHD) with the interesting, kind, and inspiring people in this group.
+Two years later, the group is going strong.
+On any given, we will host 10 -16 parents the group.
+On a personal level, I look forward to starting off my week with the kind, dedicated, and inspiring parents and caregivers in this group.
 Part of the secret sauce, at least for me, is the fact that this is a completely different dynamic than the one I have with my friends and family.
 Though I don't have any personal history with anyone in the group, and I don't even know their kids, I am grateful to have the opportunity to listen to everyone's diverse stories and challenges, and I truly appreciate receiving their support and insight when I need it.

-- Laura Short McIntire, Creative Director and Curator, SBFC
+- Laura Short McIntire, Producer, the Families Connected Project & SBFC Creative Director